The full agreement of the coalition government has been published this morning, but there’s little new detail on climate and energy policy.

 The agreement expressly rules out new runways at these three airports in the south east but leaves the door open to the expansion simply moving the problem elsewhere to airports like Birmingham, Manchester, Luton, Bristol, Glasgow and Edinburgh.
 A decision on whether to expand Bristol airport is just two weeks away.

 The government’s independent advisers, the Committee on Climate Change, has said there will need to be some national demand management for the aviation sector if the UK is to cut its carbon pollution in line with the Climate Change Act.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.